renansm93/Employee-Tracker/README.md

 ## Installation

 To install this app you will need to clone the repository from github (link bellow).
+Once you clone the app make sure to run on the terminal "npm install" as well as "npm install --save mysql2".

 https://github.com/renansm93/Employee-Tracker